rururu/es-boat/README.md

 In the Protege window, run the menu item: Edit -> ClojureWork.

 This starts a script that loads needed programs, starts expert system and opens browser window with a HUD and the controls of a boat.
 Set a throttle to some reasonable boat speed value in nautical miles.
 Contol course of the boat with a helm.
 The helm has 5 positions, from left to right: "hard a port", "port", "midship", "starboard", "hard a starboard".
+Preferred browser is Google Chrome.

 You can open a nautical chart in another browser window on the address http://localhost:4444/chart.html.